-Apple posts surprise drop in iPhone sales
+Apple posts surprise drop in iPhone sales, shares fall

-Apple Inc reported a surprise fall in iPhone sales for the second quarter on Tuesday, indicating that customers had held back purchases in anticipation of the 10th-anniversary edition launch of the company’s most important product
+Apple Inc reported a surprise fall in iPhone sales for its second quarter on Tuesday, indicating that customers may have held back purchases in anticipation of the 10th-anniversary edition of the company’s most important product later this year.

-Shares of the world’s most valuable listed company were down 1.2 per cent at $145.78 in after-hours trading
+Under pressure from shareholders to hand over more of its $250-billion-plus hoard of cash and investments, Apple boosted its capital return program by $50-billion, increased its share repurchase authorization by $35-billion and raised its quarterly dividend by 10.5 per cent.

-The company boosted its capital return program by $50-billion, increasing its share repurchase authorization by $35-billion and raising its quarterly dividend by 10.5 per cent.
+Investors were unmoved, sending shares of the world’s most valuable listed company down 1.9 per cent at $144.65 in after-hours trading.

 Apple sold 50.76 million iPhones in its fiscal second quarter ended April 1, down from 51.19 million a year earlier.